chapmancbVCU/weather-api-server/README.md

 ## Setup Instructions
 1. Clone the repository
 2. Run the command "npm install"
-3. Rename the the file ".env.sample" to ".env"
+3. Rename the file ".env.sample" to ".env"
 4. Replace the text "YOUR_API_KEY_HERE" with your actual API key.
 3. Run the command "npm start"